Lecture 02: SQL Review¶

 - meta-commands:

-commands to query information (generally metadata) about the databse - writing interactive SQL queries:
+psqlcommands to query information (generally metadata) about the databse - writing interactive SQL queries:

-shows me a few rows at a time, and I can quit whenever.
+psqlshows me a few rows at a time, and I can quit whenever.
 Avoids Jupyter notebooks running out of space if the query result relation is huge.

-and connect to a specific database, say, the imdb_lecture
+To launch psql and connect to a specific database, say, the imdb_lecture database we just created on localhost, open up a Terminal and type in:

 psql postgresql://127.0.0.1:5432/imdb_lecture

-Note the postgres server is on localhost (i.e., IP address 127.0.0.0.1
+Note the postgres server is on localhost (i.e., IP address 127.0.0.0.1) and network port 5432.

 Troubleshooting: